-A speed correction is required to account for the different wear factors of the tyre depending on the vehicle speed.
+A speed correction is required to account for the different wear factors of the tyre depending on the vehicle's speed.
 Figure 3–2 shows the speed correction, based on the findings of Luhana et al. (2002).
 It should be noted that, as in the case of exhaust emission factors, vehicle speed corresponds to mean trip speed and not constant travelling speed.
 Tyre wear decreases as mean trip speed increases, probably because braking and cornering are more frequent in urban driving than in motorway driving.

 The mathematical expression of Figure 3–2 is: